Scaramouche (Milhaud): Modéré

+In Modéré, Milhaud uses dotted rhythms and arpeggios to create a melody that takes cues from folk song.
+The saxophonist Jason Stone suggests that this movement was also inspired by Brazilian music, noting Modéré's similarities to the modinha and lundu.

 Brazileira

 Brazileira's tempo is marked as "Mouvement de samba".
 The movement is a samba choro inspired by Milhaud's prior time in Brazil: he had spent two years in Rio de Janeiro serving as secretary to the French ambassador Paul Claudel during the First World War.
 During this time, he listened to the music of Ernesto Nazareth, which served as an inspiration to the third movement.

-Brazileira is written in ABCA form.
+There is a diversity of opinions regarding Brazileira's structure: musicologist Hyejeong Seong asserts that it is written in ABCA form, while Jason Stone refers to this movement as a "theme and variations in fast samba".
+Other papers analyse the movement as ternary form.

+Brazileira uses syncopation in a similar way to Vif.
+Tresillo rhythms are again present in the movement's A section.
+In addition, Milhaud uses rhythmic anticipation of downbeats (using semiquavers) to evoke a samba feeling.
+Following the more songlike B and C sections, the syncopated tresillo rhythms return in the last section of the suite.

 Arrangements

-The original version of Scaramouche was written as a piano duo (Op.165b) in 1937.
+The first published version of Scaramouche was written as a piano duo (Op.165b) in 1937.
 Due to the suite's popularity, Milhaud later arranged it for various different ensembles.
 A particularly successful arrangement was made for alto saxophone and orchestra/piano (Op.165c) in 1937 and was published in 1939 by Éditions Salabert.
 This arrangement was one of only two pieces that Milhaud wrote for saxophone and piano, the other being his 1954 composition Danse.

 On the request of the clarinettist Benny Goodman and his teacher Eric Simon, Milhaud arranged the piece for B♭ clarinet and orchestra/piano (Op.165d, published 1941 by Éditions Salabert).
 In letters written between Milhaud and Goodman, Milhaud writes that the clarinet part was created by transposing the existing saxophone arrangement.
 He had refused Simon's suggestion of transposing orchestral parts, stating that it would be impossible to do without a complete rewrite of the piece.
 Goodman was said to prefer the arrangement of Scaramouche over Milhaud's more difficult Concerto for Clarinet, which was written specifically for him.

 Other composers have arranged Scaramouche as well.
 Arrangements exist for wind band (Joseph Willcox Jenkins), violin and piano (Jascha Heifetz), saxophone and wind quintet (Don Stewart), guitar trio and a group of 12 saxophones.